Sharan-Babu/FB_wit/README.md

 ### Basics of Streamlit
 #### What is Streamlit?<br>
 <i>Streamlit</i> is an open source web framework that lets you build webpages using only Python :snake:.
 Thereby, removing the need for developer to use HTML, CSS and Js.
-It uses what is called as widgets/components to construct your website.<br>
+It uses what is called as widgets/components to construct your website.<br><br>
 <b><ins>Developer Trivia</ins>:</b> Streamlit components are essentially Python wrappers of React code (Judges, extra points :grin:?).

 #### Installing streamlit